Jenna Ewing

 Final Thoughts

-This One-Pot Butternut Squash Couscous Bake is the kind of recipe that checks all the boxes: simple, nourishing, and flavorful.
-With sweet squash, tart cranberries, tangy feta, and a subtle kick of spice, it’s a dish that feels both comforting and elevated.
+This One-Pot Butternut Squash Couscous Bake checks all the boxes: simple, nourishing, and full of flavor.
+With sweet squash, tart cranberries, tangy feta, and a subtle kick of spice, it strikes the perfect balance between comforting and elevated.

-Bake it up for an easy weeknight dinner, a colorful holiday side, or a meal prep staple—you’ll love how effortless and delicious it is.
+Bake it for an easy weeknight dinner, a colorful holiday side, or a dependable meal prep option.
+However you serve it, this dish delivers impressive flavor with minimal effort.